Rubberverse/.github/profile/README.md

 ## Free support??//

 Stuff I make here are mostly for my own use, it's great if it works for you but don't expect stellar, top of the line support.
 You can create a GitHub issue and maybe I'll take a lookie but I won't really bother fixing it unless it impacts me personally.
 I'll probably tackle onto it when I'm bored.

+## Is there like example configurations or Quadlet deployments somewhere?

+You can see them in my personal [GitHub](https://github.com/MrRubberDucky/rubberverse.xyz) page thingy, whatever.